Frequently Asked Questions

 A- Yes, I am registered with Aviva health and Vitality as a healthcare provider.
 Arrangements can be made for payments to be received from your insurer, if you are insured with any of the two companies.

 Q- Can I bring another person to the sessions (eg. partner, friend, brother?)

 A- I can work with couples.
 However, this needs to be agreed right from the beginning of our work.

 Q- How confidential are the sessions?

-A- Sessions are confidential unless if there are legal implications or in the event of serious risk factors that your GP has to be aware of.
+A- Sessions are confidential unless if there are legal implications or in the event of serious risk factors that your GP or other practitioners has to be aware of.
 As an ethical practitioner, any decision to do so is always in your best interest.
 I have full indemnity insurance to cover my practice as a therapist.
 All information kept about you is stored in line with the GDPR laws.

 Q- I have a very busy lifestyle and can't commit to weekly sessions in London.
 Can I use Zoom or Skype as an alternative to face to face contact?